Lebak Bulus Bank Syariah Indonesia MRT station

-Lebak Bulus MRT Station is a rapid transit station on the North-South Line of the Jakarta MRT in Jakarta, Indonesia.
+Lebak Bulus MRT Station (or Lebak Bulus Bank Syariah Indonesia MRT Station, with Bank Syariah Indonesia granted for naming rights) is a rapid transit station on the North-South Line of the Jakarta MRT in Jakarta, Indonesia.
 The station is located in Lebak Bulus, Cilandak, South Jakarta and has only two railway lines, both of which are straight lines.
 The station is located not far from Lebak Bulus Terminal.
 MRT Jakarta users can also continue their journey with the Transjakarta Corridor 8 bus rapid transit service via the Lebak Bulus BRT station.
 Located in the South Jakarta, it is the terminus of the North-South Line, however the track does continue east, towards Lebak Bulus Depot as a maintenance facility for the Jakarta MRT train, which is located on the former Lebak Bulus Stadium land.